 “Litigators are not necessarily trial lawyers and vice versa,” says Priya.
 “It takes significant experience in the courtroom to feel comfortable there, and to know what you're doing.
 There's a big difference between making an argument to a judge and communicating with a jury of twelve laypersons.
 A good trial lawyer is not only competent but conveys compassion, because the jury is going to make a judgment in the very beginning, ‘Can I trust this person?’”

 A trusted advocate

 Priya’s track record suggests that juries believe her when people’s lives and livelihoods are on the line.
 In private practice she has won numerous defense verdicts, including a multimillion-dollar employment discrimination suit against a major insurer, and in suits against a successful developer, a noted Hollywood studio, and other high-profile clients.
-As an Assistant U.S. Attorney in the Central District of California she indicted some 45 cases, tried numerous multi-week jury trials, and successfully prosecuted federal drug, white collar, fraud, and immigration crimes, obtaining convictions.
+As an Assistant U.S. Attorney in the Central District of California she indicted some 45 cases, tried numerous multi-week jury trials, and successfully prosecuted federal sex crimes, white collar fraud, and cybercrimes, obtaining convictions .
 It was a job she took to heart, determined to serve her country after the 9/11 attacks.